-When you wear a smartwatch, you have the ability to stay connected and multitask in ways that are efficient and convenient.
+When you wear a smartwatch, you have the ability to stay connected and multitask conveniently and efficiently.
 Smartwatches sync with your smartphone, passing on information to your wrist that is noteworthy to you.
-Common notifications can be incoming calls, messages, email and more.
+Common notifications can be incoming calls, messages, emails, and more.
 That means you have the chance to keep your phone out of your hands, without missing out on what’s important.
 And that’s all on top of how smartwatches track activity and exercise.
 This guide can help you learn about how a smartwatch can suit your lifestyle.

 Smartwatches generally connect via Bluetooth to maintain constant connectivity when paired with an Android or iOS handset or tablet.
 Some also support Wi-Fi, which you can utilize for certain features where necessary.
 Others take it further with LTE support, letting them operate independently of the phone itself.